Hungry Joe: Years in New York City

 They eventually arrived at a building on Canal Street and proceeded to an office of the second floor where Lewis "bought" a ticket from a young man.
 While there, Lewis showed Ramsden his valise and showed him the various tools of his trade, mainly muslin and paint goods, before discovering a pack of cards at the bottom of the bag.
 He then demonstrated a card trick which he claimed had cost him $400 in a Bowery saloon the day before.
 Showing him how to play three-card monte, the man who had sold Lewis the ticket encouraged Ramsden to play a hand.
 When Ramsden refused to bet however, the man attempted to provoke him claiming he had no money to bet with.
 He then asked Lewis to leave, and turning to the young man, he showed him a roll of bank notes from the Bank of England worth £50.
 At this point, Lewis grabbed the roll and ran out of the building.
 When the astonished Ramsden had recovered, he went outside to find Lewis but he had escaped.
 Similarly, he returned to the office to find the room had been emptied.

 On the advice of friends, Ramsden reported the incident to NYPD Police Headquarters whereupon Lewis immediately was identified as the suspect.
 This was the first charge of robbery brought against Lewis, and the case against him was so great that Inspector Byrnes ordered an extensive citywide "arrest-on-sight" search.
 Lewis managed to avoid capture for a time, and the police were unable to find him at his usual hangouts.
 However, he eventually was spotted on Broadway by Inspector Byrnes and Detective Richard O'Connor who followed him to a house on Sixth Avenue where he was arrested.
 He later was identified by Ramsden in a police lineup with seven other men.
 He continually denied the charge claiming his name as Henry F. Post.
-Although he had been arrested numerous times, this was the first time Lewis convicted.
+Although he had been arrested numerous times, this was the first time Lewis had been convicted.
 He served four years in Sing Sing.

-In May 1888, Lewis was released after serving three years.
-Lewis was identified eight months later in the NYPD's "Rogue's Gallery" by William J. Bansemer, a wealthy and retired Baltimore merchant, who lost $5,000 to him in a bunco game.
-He was arrested in New York on December 1, 1888, and extradited to Baltimore to stand trial.